t3hmun/t3hmun.github.io.old/_posts/2015-11-07-writing-a-package-for-atom-pt-2-linter.md

 ## Child Process

 The linting tools I want to use is written in Python, so we need to launch a child process to run it.
 For this we'll use [Atom's `Buffered Process`](https://atom.io/docs/api/v1.1.0/BufferedProcess), which is a wrapper for [Node.Js's `child_process`](https://nodejs.org/api/child_process.html).

+...

+> Sorry, I'm not going to finish this.
+I went back to using Sublime for text editing.
+>
+> The [code for a basic linter](https://github.com/t3hmun/python-lama-lint) is complete, you can have a look at it if ye like.